| Home | Overview | Developed Country | Developing Country |

 7:00 am: Breakfast

-Leaders: park guides, WCS program representative
+Leaders: Park guides, WCS Zanzibar program representative (tentative)

 Jozani Forest is the largest remnant of the indigenous forest that once covered the island, and is at the center of the island’s only terrestrial nature reserve.
 The park also contains swamp forest, evergreen thickets, mangroves and salt-tolerant grasslands, and a wide variety of wildlife including, Ader’s duiker, suni antelopes, blue monkeys and the endangered Kirk’s red colubus monkey (Zanzibar endemic).
-Participants will hike through this unique area, learn about local conservation efforts and get the chance to see rare species.
+Participants will hike through this unique area, learn about localconservation efforts and get the chance to see rare species.

-Sun, August 9th –
+Mon, August 9th – Day 21

-Visiting Bweleo village in Fumba Peninsular
+1:00-4:00 pm: Visiting Bweleo village in Fumba Peninsula

-5:00 – 6:00 pm: Envirovet 2008 Course Wrap-Up
+4:00 – 5:00 pm: Envirovet 2010 Course Wrap-Up

 Leader: Val Beasley, Envirovet Director